 Maine Writers & Publishers Alliance presents this event as a professional networking opportunity, and makes no guarantee that participation will lead to representation or publication.
 No refunds will be given because an agent or editor does not select a participant’s work for representation or publication.

 A nonrefundable fee of 25% is included in each registration.
-Partial refunds (75% of the pitch session cost) will be granted for cancellations made at least one week before the conference.
-Cancellations made less than one week in advance cannot be refunded, no matter how compelling the reason.
+Partial refunds (75% of the pitch session cost) will be granted for cancellations made by 9 AM on September 21.
+Cancellations made after this cannot be refunded, no matter how compelling the reason.
+Please email or call the MWPA at firstname.lastname@example.org or 207-228-8263 if you need to cancel.

 If the conference does not meet a minimum enrollment, it may be canceled up to two business days (48 hours) prior to the event.
 If a conference is canceled by the MWPA for any reason, all registrants will receive a full refund.